-- 1. Place the DLL Sitecore.Publishing.Service.Delivery.dll in the bin directory of the CD server. - 2.
-Copy the Sitecore.Publishing.Service.ContentAvailability.config file to the CD server and enable it. - 3.
+- 1. Place the files Sitecore.Publishing.Service.Delivery.dll and Sitecore.Framework.Abstractions.dll in the bin directory of the CD server. - 2.
+Copy the Sitecore.
+Publishing.
+Service.
+Content Availability. config file to the CD server and enable it. - 3.
 If you use Lucene for content search, enable the Sitecore.Publishing.Service.ContentAvailability.lucene.config file. - 4.
 If you use Solr for content search, enable the Sitecore.Publishing.Service.ContentAvailability.solr.config file. - 5.
 Restart your instance.